 Strap Comfort and Fit

-Biostrap uses an elastic silicone strap that doubles as the housing of the removable sensor.
+Biostrap uses an elastic silicone strap that doubles as the housing for the removable sensor.

 I found the strap’s material to be comfortable against my skin.
-However, I didn’t like the pin-and-tuck closure, because it makes it difficult to tighten the strap with one hand.
-As a result, I never seem to achieve the right amount of tightness, ending up with a strap that’s either too tight or too loose.
+However, I didn’t like the pin-and-tuck closure of my original Biostrap, which made it difficult to tighten the strap with one hand.
+As a result, I never seemed to achieve the right amount of tightness, always ending up with a strap that was either too tight or too loose.